-It is now clear from direct and indirect (via, e.g., Spectral Energy Distribution (SED) fitting) observations that a torus-like component (Combes et al. 2019; García-Burillo et al. 2019, 2021) is an essential ingredient required to fully model the observational properties of AGN (see Netzer 2015; Ramos Almeida & Ricci 2017; Hickox & Alexander 2018, for reviews), especially in their $\log{10}(N{\rm H}/{\rm cm}^{-2}) > 24$ phase (Risaliti et al. 1999; Marchesi et al. 2018).
-The torus can be pictured as a compact reservoir of low-angular momentum dusty gaseous material, and/or part of a windy outflowing structure connected to the accretion disc (Hönig 2019, and references therein).
-Irrespective of its underlying nature, a torus around a SMBH significantly contributes to absorb UV light from the accretion disc and reprocess it in IR bands.
-As GAEA does not explicitly include the dynamical modelling of an accretion disc and a torus around the central SMBH, in what follows we include two torus models and also a combination of them: the model proposed by Wada (2015, Wada hereafter)2 and the model proposed by Ramos Almeida & Ricci (2017, RA&R hereafter).
+It is now clear from direct and indirect (via, e.g. spectral energy distribution, SED fitting) observations that a torus-like component (Combes et al. 2019; García-Burillo et al. 2019, 2021) is an essential ingredient required to fully model the observational properties of AGN (see Netzer 2015; Ramos Almeida & Ricci 2017; Hickox & Alexander 2018, for reviews), especially in their $\log{10}(N{\rm H}/{\rm cm}^{-2})$ > 24 phase (Risaliti, Maiolino & Salvati 1999; Marchesi et al. 2018).
+The torus can be pictured as a compact reservoir of lowangular momentum dusty gaseous material, and/or part of a windy outflowing structure connected to the accretion disc (Hönig 2019, and references therein).
+Irrespective of its underlying nature, a torus around an SMBH significantly contributes to absorb UV light from the accretion disc and reprocess it in infrared (IR) bands.
+As GAEA does not explicitly include the dynamical modelling of an accretion disc and a torus around the central SMBH, in what follows we include two torus models and also a combination of them: the model proposed by Wada (2015, Wada hereafter) and the model proposed by Ramos Almeida & Ricci (2017, RA&R hereafter).
 The former model analytically connects the dependence of the torus size and thickness on AGN luminosity/accretion rate and SMBH mass, as detailed below, and assumes that in an AGN there is always enough circumnuclear material to feed a torus.
 The latter assumes that the column density increases for larger inclination angles, with maximum CTK column densities for the centre of the torus, with no explicit dependence on SMBH accretion rate or mass.
 We give further details below.